squarecandy/squarecandy-better-youtube/README.md

 - apply responsive iframe via fitvids.js

 We filter `oembed_result` & `embed_oembed_html` to:
-- replace any youtube playlist iframes with our own playlist code or
+- replace any youtube playlist iframes with our own playlist code (looks for youtube links like https://www.youtube.com/watch?v=xxx&amp;list=yyy), or
-- wrap youtube iframes in fitvid divs & add extra parameters or
+- wrap youtube iframes in fitvid divs & add extra parameters, or
 - wrap vimeo iframes in .fitvid divs

-We also filter `get_the_excerpt` to wrap all iframes in fitvid divs.
+We also filter `get_the_excerpt` to wrap *all iframes* in fitvid divs.

 Then we have js to:
 - run fitvids (responsive size) on .fitvid divs